gradle/gradle/subprojects/docs/src/docs/release/notes.md

 As part of our migration to use model rules, there have been some changes to the behaviour of the `sources` container.

+TODO: double check as this has changed in last stories.

 The primary `FunctionalSourceSet` for a component is not created eagerly when the component is defined.
 This means that you cannot reference these source sets directly via dot-notation, but should instead use the `sources` container to optionally create them when configuring.